PEPhealth/ds-trust-pipeline/README.md

 ### Notification
 - **SNS topic:** created by this stack (see output `NotifyTopicArn`).
-- **Email:** subscribe in the console or via CDK.
+- **Email:** subscribe in the input field as var "email"
-- Email includes run date, run ID, and the S3 prefix with results.
+- Email includes run date, run ID, up_id, and the S3 prefix with results.

 ---